How To Find A Sleep Apnea Doctor

 - General Practitioner

-A General Practitioner is a physician who has had extensive training that allows them to treat and manage many types of issues a patient may have.
-They can accurately diagnose whether you have sleep apnea in the first place by identifying potential symptoms.
+A General Practitioner is an internal medicine physician who has had extensive training that allows them to treat and manage many types of issues a patient may have.
+They can accurately diagnose whether you have sleep apnea in the first place by identifying potential symptoms of sleep apnea.
+He may also recommend some lifestyle changes as well to improve your condition.

 A pulmonologist specializes in everything involving the respiratory system.
 This even includes obstructive sleep apnea.
 In fact, pulmonologists are certified to conduct obstructive sleep apnea diagnostic tests to confirm whether you suffer from this condition.
 This type of doctor will provide you with a home sleep test that will confirm whether you have sleep apnea.
 Additionally, they can provide you with a sleep coach who can help you become accustomed to your treatment.